varnerlab/CHEME-1800-Computing-Book/_build/html/_sources/unit-2-data/vectors-matricies-nla.md

 # Vectors, Matrices, Measurements and Distances

 ## Introduction
+Vectors and matrices are widely used in computer science, engineering, and other fields where mathematical modeling is essential.
-This lecture will introduce Vectors, Matrices, and some operations defined on these objects.
-Vectors and matrices are an essential part of [linear algebra](https://en.wikipedia.org/wiki/Linear_algebra), a branch of mathematics that deals with linear systems of equations and transformations.
+This lecture will introduce Vectors, Matrices, and some operations defined on these objects:

-* __Vectors__: Vectors often represent quantities with both magnitude and direction, such as displacement, velocity, and acceleration.
+* {ref}`content:references:matrix-vector` are one- and two-dimensional arrays of numbers.
+Vectors often represent quantities with both magnitude and direction, such as displacement, velocity, and acceleration.
 They can also describe points in space or as coefficients in linear equations.
-* __Matrix__: A matrix is a two-dimensional array of numbers.
 Matrices are typically represented as a grid of numbers, with each matrix element represented by a different cell in the grid.
-Matrices are often used to represent linear transformations, such as rotations and scaling operations, as well as to represent systems of linear equations.
-They can also represent and describe data sets, with each row representing a different data point and each column representing a distinct feature.
+Matrices are often used to describe linear transformations, such as rotations and scaling operations, as well as to represent systems of linear equations.
+They can also represent data sets, with each row representing a different data point and each column representing a distinct feature.

-Vectors and matrices are widely used in computer science, engineering, and other fields where mathematical modeling is important.
-In this lecture, we'll:
+* {ref}`content:measurements-distances` are tools to measure distances between matrix and vector objects.
+* {ref}`content:dimensionality-reduction` systematically reduces the number of variables in a dataset while preserving as much information as possible.
+Dimensionality reduction simplifies data, removes noise, and makes patterns in the data more visible.
+It can also help visualize data, improve machine learning algorithms’ performance, and reduce the storage and computational requirements of working with large datasets.

 ---